Dr. Thomas Allen, Program Director

 The purpose of this second course in statistics is to develop specific concepts and techniques to conduct basic inferential statistical analysis.
 The course emphasizes application skills, i.e., the ability to fit the appropriate analysis to a particular data set.
 Students will learn to conduct and interpret the most often used inferential tests for research and evaluation projects.
 Computer-assisted analysis (such as SPSS) will complement course work.

-- Prerequisites: EDF 720 or equivalent and EDF 801 or equivalent
+- Prerequisites: EDU 720 or equivalent and EDU 801 or equivalent

 HSL 893 - Seminar in University Instruction and Supervision in Hearing, Speech, and Language Sciences (3)